revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-The CSS Styles has global scope.
-CSS rules applies to the entire document.
+The CSS Styles have global scope.
+CSS rules apply to the entire document.
 You cannot apply rules to the part of the document.
 Hence, we use class, id & CSS specificity rules to ensure that the styles do not interfere with each other

-In case of Angular apps the components co exists with the other components.
-Hence it become very important to ensure that the CSS Styles specified in one component does not override the rules in another component.
+In the case of Angular apps, the components co-exists with the other components.
+Hence it becomes very important to ensure that the CSS Styles specified in one component do not override the rules in another component.

 That's why we need view encapsulation.